How to open a China business bank account from Singapore

 With the recent rise of digital banks in Singapore, fintech providers like Airwallex has presented better business account options and unique benefits for businesses, one of the solutions is to make it easier for Singapore businesses to transact in China.
 With Airwallex’s Chinese Yuan (CNY) business account, you can easily collect and make payments for your day-to-day operations in Mainland China.

-The entire account opening process can also be done online, without an in-person visit.
+The entire business account opening process can also be done online, without an in-person visit.
 This seamless, digital-first approach significantly reduces the bureaucratic and logistical hurdles traditionally associated with opening a bank account in China.

 How to open a business bank account in China from Singapore